How to Become an Aircraft Mechanic

 There are three basic routes you can take for AMT training:

 - Attend and graduate from one of the FAA-approved AMT training schools.
-These schools usually offer the full package, including both the Airframe & Powerplant certification as well as avionics training.
+These schools usually offer the full package, including the Airframe & Powerplant certification and avionics training.

 Take the Required Tests

-- The Written Exams: There are three possible written exams.
-They include the AMT-General Test, the AMT-Airframe Test, and the AMT-Powerplant Test.
+- The Written Exams: There are three possible written exams; the AMT-General Test, the AMT-Airframe Test, and the AMT-Powerplant Test.
 The General test is 60 questions.
 The Airframe and Powerplant tests are each 100 questions.
 All tests are multiple-choice and allow 2 hours for completion.
 A 70% or better is required to pass all of the tests.

 - The Practical Test: To demonstrate to the FAA that you have the knowledge, skills, and abilities to be an AMT, you must pass a practical test made up of both an oral portion (discussion) and a practical portion (demonstration).
 A test must be done for each certification requested (the General, Airframe or Powerplant Certificate) and each test takes approximately eight hours.
 The test is given by an FAA Designated Examiner and includes 43 subject areas.